 Be notified of future releases

 The jammy, ripe red fruit character of the 2018 J. Lohr Gesture Zinfandel is reflective of the terroir of Paso Robles.
 A medium-weight wine with a spark of briary raspberry and dried cherry flavors that are persistent on the palate.

 — Brenden Wood, red winemaker, and Steve Peck, director of winemaking

 Greatest fruit intensity in the first three years, but can be cellared for 8 to 10 years.10 Years

 Delicious with grilled flank steak and saffron rice.

-Our Gesture Zinfandel is a blend of fruit grown in the Paso Robles Willow Creek District, near the crossing of Highway 46 West & Vineyard Drive.
+Our Gesture Zinfandel is a blend of two vineyards in the Paso Robles Willow Creek District, near the crossing of Highway 46 West & Vineyard Drive.
 Zinfandel can be difficult to ripen prior to the onset of October rain and frost in this coastal belt, where Spanish moss grows abundantly in the surrounding oak forests.
-In addition to the cool climate, this terroir is greatly defined by the Gazos Shaly Loam soil which is hardly soil at all, looking more like a solid rock formation at times.
+In addition to the relatively cool climate, this terroir is greatly defined by the Gazos Shaly Loam soil which hardly seems soil at all, looking more like a solid rock formation at times.
 Fruit thinning in the vineyard is key to this program, both at veraison and prior to harvest, allowing us to select the best maturing bunches to give the wine optimal flavor balance.